NelzkieCoder/CodeWave/_posts/articles/en/2017-11-25-java-interface.md

     }
 ```

+Hopefully this code makes sense.
+The code is self explanatory.
+If you still don't understand why, you might want to code this to your IDE and then  run it.

 ### Achieving Multiple inheritance
 Now supposed your other angel wants to make a pegasus(a mythical creature in greek mythology)?
 A pegasus can fly and  has a horn  and has the traits of any other animals like eating and sleeping.
 The only thing we are missing here then is the horn.
 So let's make an interface for that.